 These include sniffling, throat clearing, coughing, hiccups, laughing, crying, and shouting.
-The majority of vocal tics are non-purposeful and are considered coprolalia (the use of obscene gestures and language).
+Most vocal tics are non-purposeful, some of which are considered coprolalia (the use of obscene gestures and language).

-Many also experience symptoms of anxiety disorder and other mental disorders as well.
-Because of this, Tourette’s Syndrome may appear to be like other conditions or medical problems so always consult your child’s physician for diagnosis if you suspect they might have it.
+Many also experience symptoms of anxiety disorders and other mental disorders as well.
+Because of this, Tourette Syndrome may appear to be like other conditions or medical problems, so always consult your child’s physician for diagnosis if you suspect they might have it.

-There is still lots unknown about the cause of Tourette’s Syndrome, but research suggests that it is caused by a combination of genetic and environmental factors, with family history playing a huge role.
+There is still lots unknown about the cause of Tourette Syndrome, but research suggests that it is caused by a combination of genetic and environmental factors, with family history playing a huge role.

-The gene or genes related to Tourette’s Syndrome are autosomal dominant, which means that one copy of the gene must be passed on for it to occur.
-If a parent passes on their gene, there is a 70% chance their offspring will display one or more signs of Tourette’s syndrome.
+The gene or genes related to Tourette Syndrome are autosomal dominant, which means that one copy of the gene must be passed on for it to occur.
+If a parent passes on their gene, there is a 70% chance their offspring will display one or more signs of Tourette syndrome.

-Complications during pregnancy, low birth weight, and head trauma are thought to be associated with the onset of non-genetic Tourette’s.
-Incomplete penetrance means that not everyone with the gene will have symptoms of Tourette’s syndrome.
+Complications during pregnancy, low birth weight, and head trauma are thought to be associated with the onset of non-genetic Tourette.
+Incomplete penetrants mean that not everyone with the gene will have symptoms of Tourette syndrome.

-Patterns of inheritance are different between males and females, with 10% chance of inheriting the gene in a male and at least one sign of Tourette’s in the 90% chance that someone will inherit it from their father.
-There is variability in how people express Tourette’s syndrome gene with some having obsessive-compulsive disorder and others having a chronic tic syndrome.
+Patterns of inheritance are different between males and females, with 10% chance of inheriting the gene in a male and at least one sign of Tourette in the 90% chance that someone female will inherit it from their father.
+There is variability in how people express the Tourette Syndrome gene with some having obsessive-compulsive disorder and others having a chronic tic syndrome.

-There is no one-size-fits-all answer to this question, as the treatment for Tourette’s Syndrome will be based on your child’s individual situation and health.
+There is no one-size-fits-all answer to this question, as the treatment in children for Tourette Syndrome will be based on your child’s individual situation and health.
 Some general factors that will be considered include your child’s age, overall health, and medical history.
-Additionally, your child’s tolerance of specific medications, procedures, or therapies is also a consideration in their treatment plan.
+Additionally, your child’s tolerance of specific medications, procedures, or behavioral therapies is also a consideration in treatment decisions.

-In many cases the symptoms of Tourette’s syndrome may not be disabling enough to require treatment.
-However, if school performance is affected or if other disorders are present along with Tourette’s Syndrome then effective strategies are available for coping with the triggers of Tourette’s.
+In many cases, the symptoms of Tourette syndrome may not be disruptive enough to require behavioral treatments.
+However, if school performance is affected or if other disorders are present along with Tourette Syndrome, then effective behavioral treatments and coping strategies are available for managing the triggers of Tourette’s.

-Tourette’s Syndrome can present many challenges.
+Tourette Syndrome and its co-occurring conditions can present many challenges.
 Children with tics can find themselves the victims of bullying and struggle in some social situations where tics into adulthood continue to cause issues.
-Some common challenges of living with Tourette’s Syndrome include:
+Some common challenges of living with Tourette Syndrome include:

 – Coping with the physical and vocal tics